-The only materials required are a Play Parachute (available on amazon for around $20) and the song Make A Circle.
+The only materials required are a Play Parachute (available on our shop from $25) and the song Make A Circle.

 You can find Make A Circle on YouTube, Amazon, in I-Tunes or by purchasing Super Simple Songs vol 1 directly from Super Simple Learning website.
 Super Simple Songs vol 1 is easily the album I’ve used the most in my EFL Classes.

 - While still in the bag ask your class what colour the bag is.

 - Slowly take the parachute out of it’s bag one corner at a time and while asking what colour each section is.